Can we prescribe the physical parameters of multiple black holes?: The determination of the ADM quantities

 By applying then the replacements $y\rightarrow x\,\upsilon$ and $z\rightarrow x\,\zeta$ in the first term of (\ref{int:sqMadm2}) evaluated on the squares in the $x=\pm A$ plains, and also the replacements $x\rightarrow y\,\xi$ and $z\rightarrow y\,\zeta$ in the second term of (\ref{int:sqMadm2}) evaluated on the squares in the $y=\pm A$ plains we get

 where ${n}{}^{\,x}_{\pm}$ and ${n}{}^{\,y}_{\pm}$ are scalars taking the values ${n}{}^{\,x}_{\pm}=\pm 1$ and ${n}{}^{\,y}_{\pm}=\pm 1$ on the squares in the $x=\pm A$ and $y=\pm A$ plains, respectively.
 Note that the replacements applied in the above integral transformations are analogous to the ones used in case of sequences of spheres, where the integrals formally are given over a unit sphere with angular coordinates $\theta$ and $\phi$ ranging through their usual intervals.
-In both cases with the help of these sort of integral transformations the determination of limits of integrals may be replaced by investigation of limits of integrands.
+In both cases with the help of these integral transformations the limits of integrals can be evaluated by inspecting the limits of the yielded integrands.